 Direction

 You continue your walk along the Mainkai, pass the Japanese garden and finally take the stairs up to your second destination: the Old Main Bridge.
 In the evening, it often fills up with locals and guests who socialise over the famous "Brückenschoppen".
-In Franconia, a "Schoppen" is a quarter of a litre of wine, which the neighbouring restaurants and the bar of the local winegrowers' cooperative are happy to serve you.
+In Franconia, a "Schoppen" is a quarter of a litre of wine, which the neighbouring restaurants and the local winegrowers' cooperative are happy to serve you.

 Old Main Bridge Würzburg